tmtsoftware/csw/docs/src/main/services/database.md

 The underlying database server is registered with the Location Service.
 `makeDsl`/`jMakeDsl` takes `locationService` to locate the PostgreSQL server running and connect to it.
 It connects to the database by the provided `dbName`.
-It picks the database username and password for read access profile from TMT-standard environment variables called `dbReadUsername` for username and `dbReadPassword` for password, hence it is expected that developers will set these environment variables prior to using `DatabaseServiceFactory`.
+It picks the database username and password for read access profile from TMT-standard environment variables called `DB_READ_USERNAME` for username and `DB_READ_PASSWORD` for password, hence it is expected that developers will set these environment variables prior to using `DatabaseServiceFactory`.
 PostgreSQL should also be initialized with a read-only user and password that agrees with the values in the environment variables.
 This approach is used to keep from putting database login information in the source code.